MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/queues-events-content.md

-This example architecture is built on the [Basic enterprise integration][basic-enterprise-integration] architecture and extends it to  show how to integrate enterprise backend systems, using message broker and events to decouple services for greater scalability and reliability.
-Ensure that you are familiar with that design and the components used in it to prepare for this article as it provides detailed information on the core components that will not be reproduced here.
+This example architecture is built on the [Basic enterprise integration][basic-enterprise-integration] architecture and extends it to show how to integrate enterprise backend systems, using message brokers and events to decouple services for greater scalability and reliability.
+Ensure that you are familiar with that design and the components used in the basic integration architecture to prepare for this article as it provides foundational information on the core components that will not be reproduced here.

 The backend systems referenced in this design may include software as a service (SaaS) systems, Azure services, and existing web services in your enterprise.